syall/knowit/content/posts/the-browser-as-a-program.md

 *If the URL is just a path that specifies a location, can the browser display files from the local computer the browser is running on?*

 Yes!
-At least in the major browsers that implement that functionality.
+At least in the browsers that implement that functionality.

 In Chrome and most Chromium based browsers, you can just type `/` and it will show the `/` directory of your computer with the respective links to the subdirectories and files.